Can you guess a rays closest relative?

-These predators spray water from their mouth and flap their wings to disturb the sandy bottom and reveal hidden prey.
-They also like to bury themselves when they have to hide from their own predators such as Great Hammerhead Sharks and Killer Whales by burying themselves in the sand.
+These guys spray water from their mouth and flap their wings to disturb the sandy bottom and reveal hidden prey.
+They also hide away from their own predators such as Great Hammerhead Sharks and Killer Whales by burying themselves in the sand.

 You can see our undulate rays in our native British Water displays, along with other native species - Thornback rays and spotted rays.
 Though they are commonly known as Undulate Rays, Undulates are actually a type of Skate.
 Rays and Skate are similar but there are a few differences including how they reproduce; Rays give birth to live young whereas Skate lay eggs.
 Undulate Rays are very well adapted for life on the sea bed; They have flattened bodies so they can easily hide under the sand and their bulbous eyes poke out to spot any tasty prey swimming past.
 To catch their food, they will leap out of the sand and trap it under their huge wings.
 With their mouth full of crushing teeth located underneath them it is easy for them to quickly grab and consumer their prey.
 Sadly Undulate Rays are now Endangered off the coast of the UK due to overfishing.
 SEA LIFE Brighton is part of a national Undulate Ray breeding program and has already welcomed a number of healthy, baby Undulate Rays into the world.